mailjet/mailjet-apiv3-php-simple/README.md

 ## Usage

-In your mailjetapi.php file, you need to include our php class :
+In your mailjetapi.php file, you need to include our php class:

 ```php
 include("php-mailjet-v3-simple.class.php");
 ```
-**Be Careful :** Make sure that both mailjetapi.php and php-mailjet-v3-simple.class.php files are in the same folder to make this include work
+**Be Careful:** Make sure that both mailjetapi.php and php-mailjet-v3-simple.class.php files are in the same folder to make this include work

 Now you can start working with the mailjetapi.php file by creating a new Mailjet object with your api key and secret key (you can find these at https://app.mailjet.com/account/api_keys):
 ```php